whit3rabbit/EDRSilencer/docs/ANALYSIS.md

 *   **Process Execution:** The execution of `EDRSilencer.exe` with its command-line arguments can be logged by security tools that are not yet silenced or by tools like Sysmon.
 *   **Low CPU Profile:** Due to the optimized "decrypt-once" logic, the `blockedr` command runs very quickly and avoids causing a noticeable CPU spike, making it less likely to be flagged by performance-based monitoring tools.
 *   **Loss of Agent Telemetry:** This is the most critical operational indicator for a security operations center (SOC).
 On their central dashboard, they will observe that one or more endpoint agents have suddenly stopped sending heartbeat signals and telemetry.
 This is a high-priority alert that guarantees an investigation.

+#### Windows Firewall Mode Artifacts

+This mode generates different, more conventional artifacts.

+*   **GUI Visibility:** The rules are **directly visible** to anyone who opens the "Windows Defender Firewall with Advanced Security" management console (wf.msc).
+They will appear as outbound block rules under the group "EDR Silencer Rules".
+*   **Event ID 4946/4947 (Security Log):** When a rule is added or modified, the system may log Event ID 4946 ("A change has been made to the Windows Firewall exception list.
+A rule was added.") or 4947 ("A rule was modified.").
+These logs are less detailed than their WFP counterparts but clearly indicate firewall manipulation.
+*   **Registry Keys:** Firewall rules are stored in the registry under `HKLM\SYSTEM\CurrentControlSet\Services\SharedAccess\Parameters\FirewallPolicy\FirewallRules`.
+An analyst can find the block rules here, where the rule name and properties are stored as values.

 ---